daboross/screeps-starter-python/README.md

 If there is anything else you've found, do file an issue and I will include it here.
 Transcrypt does use the native Python interpreter, but it doesn't replicate python perfectly.
 When in doubt, looking at the created `main.js` file can provide a lot of insight into how things run.

+#### Windows Setup

+For Windows users, running `build.py` may fail if `virtualenv` cannot be detected in your `PATH`.
+The setup procedure here should only be used if the primary installation method at this top of this README does not work.

+This setup procedure uses `conda`, which is provided through the Python Version 3.6 [Miniconda installer](https://conda.io/miniconda.html)  If you already have something like [Anaconda](https://www.anaconda.com/what-is-anaconda/) on your system, you can skip this step.
+If you are new to `conda`, the [official quick start guide](https://conda.io/docs/user-guide/getting-started.html) does a great job of covering the basics.

+While Miniconda will install its own version of Python to your system, you do not need to modify or uninstall any version already in place.
+The installer will ask if you want Miniconda to be used as your default version of Python; if you plan to use conda only for screeps, you can decline.

+Once the installation is complete, look for a program icon labeled `Anaconda Prompt` and run it.
+All commands listed for the rest of the guide must be entered in the terminal created by `Anaconda Prompt`.

+Enter the following commands in the order listed:

+  1. `conda create -n screeps python=3.5`
+  2. `activate screeps`
+  3. `conda install git`
+  4. `conda install -c anaconda virtualenv`

+Once finished, you can now try `python build.py` again.

+To transpile your Python code to JavaScript, `build.py` must be called from an Anaconda Prompt using the `screeps` environment; this can be achieved through the following steps:

+  1. Open an Anaconda Prompt
+  2. enter the command: `activate screeps`

+The above steps only need to be performed when opening a new Anaconda Prompt, you can keep it running in the background while you make changes to your code and switch to it only when you need to run `build.py`.
+To deactivate the `screeps` environment, you can either enter the command `deactivate screeps`, or you can close the prompt itself.